Akita Inu Temperament

 - Looks imposing, so makes an effective deterrent

-- Doesn't need a great deal of exercise
+- Despite his size, doesn't need a great deal of exercise

 - Doesn't bark much -- the "strong and silent" type